nurzhanzhanuzak/eventsourcing/docs/topics/introduction.rst

 that decisions do not change is a more solid foundation on which to build, compared to the more fluid situation of dealing primarily in terms of domain objects that change.

-Event-sourced aggregates is a generally applicable design for domain models because the structure "many individual sequences of decisions" is a generally adequate form for analysis and design.
+Event-sourced aggregates are a generally applicable design for domain models because the structure "many individual sequences of decisions" is a generally adequate form for analysis and design.